Garcinia leptophylla

-Garcinia leptophylla is an evergreen flowering tree in the family Clusiaceae or Guttiferae.
-The specific epithet (leptophylla) comes from Greek leptos (= slender, slim), and phyllon (= leaf).
+Garcinia leptophylla is an evergreen flowering tree in the family Clusiaceae (Guttiferae).
+The specific epithet (leptophylla) comes from Greek leptos (= slender, slim), and phyllon (= leaf), and refers to the plant's slender leaves.

 Distribution

 It is native to Colombia, Bolivia, Peru, and northern Brazil.

 Description

 It grows to 20 m in height and the branches are glabrous and angular.
 The sap is yellow and the petioles measure 2–3.5 centimeters in length.
 The leaves are elliptic to lanceolate in shape and are very coriaceous, and the base is attenuate or cuneate and the margin is entire.
 The flowers occur in fascicles of approximately 40 and their pedicels measure 1.5–2.5 centimeters in length.
-They have four green petals which are lanceolate to oblanceolate in shape and measure 4–5 x 3-3.5 millimeters and have truncate bases.
-The fruit is smooth and is green when immature and measures 2-2.2 x 1.7–1.9 centimeters.
+They have four green petals which are lanceolate to oblanceolate in shape and measure 4–5 x 3–3.5 millimeters and have truncate bases.
+The fruit is smooth and is green when immature and measures 2–2.2 x 1.7–1.9 centimeters.
 Its pedicel measures 2.7–3.5 centimeters in length.
 It is a dioecious species but has been recorded to have some level of self-pollination.